Oral Appliances can Manage and Cure Sleep Apnea

 - Restless Leg Syndrome

 The best way to diagnose sleep apnea is with an overnight sleep study called a polysomnogram, which is either performed in a sleep clinic or at home.
-The study will measure a few things such as breathing, quality of sleep, oxygen levels in your blood, heart rate, and body movements
+The study will measure a few things such as breathing, quality of sleep, oxygen levels in your blood, heart rate, and body movements.
+Often people who have airway issues have cracked and missing teeth.

 - Sleep on your side